TheArturthur/CoppermindScraper/Cosmere/Bethab.md

 ## Appearance and Personality
 Little is known of Bethab's appearance, other than the fact that he is [[Lighteyes\|lighteyed]].
-His house colors are unknown.
+His house colors are crimson on orange.
 [[Jasnah\|Jasnah]] considers him to be a dullard.
 In fact, one of his smartest moves was marrying [[Mishinah Bethab\|Mishinah]] for her political acumen.
 He lets his wife handle most important matters, rather than dealing with them himself.
 Bethab and Mishinah have a somewhat devious streak, as they have tried on several occasions to sneak language into contracts with the king that would give them favored claim in a succession.
 However, they know better than to try any trickery when [[Navani\|Navani]] is around.

 ## Attributes and Abilities